 Wet felting: This more traditional method uses water, soap and friction to tangle the wool/fibres together and produces some really stunning results.
 Merino is perfect for wet felting because it is a very fine wool.
 I really enjoy wet felting but still have so much to learn.
 Keeping the water in just one room is one of those lessons and so, until I have mastered that, I will continue to wear my wellies.

 Micron: The measurement of wool thickness.
 The lower the number the finer the wool.
-One of my favourites is grey Jacob and at 33-35 microns thickness this is perfect for needle felting and shows very few needle marks; I use this in many of my needle felting kits and for my own projects.
+One of my favourites is grey Jacob and at 33-35 microns thick this is perfect for needle felting and shows very few needle marks; I use this in many of my needle felting kits and for my own projects.

 Thoughts On Merino*: I never use it for three dimensional needle felting unless I am blending colours or for contrast and detail.
 It is just too fine (around 23 microns) making it less suitable for needle felting (perfect for wet felting and some flat felting) as it takes so much longer to needle felt and shows a lot of unsightly needle marks.
 I don’t know why there are so many kits out there that use Merino but it can be really disheartening for a new needle felter who will not realise that it is the wool that is making it harder for them to learn.